AGiberius/GED2/README.md

-This code is part of my thesis.
-It investigates an eventlog with cases.
-Each case can be seen as an instance of a proces.
+(This code is part of my thesis)

-The cases seems te be very different (spagetti).
-So we developed an program to cluster the cases.
-To create clusters we need to know the distance between each proces.
-We used serveral method for the distance:
+The event log (PSED II) has a large number of distinct cases and unstrucuted behavior, creating spaghetti model.
+In order to increase the comprehensibility of process mining results, clusteringg can be performed.
+For this, a program has been developed.
+In order to cluster, a distance between cases is required.
+Several methods have been used for this:
   * Graph Edit Distance - based on creating a cost matrix and with the Hungarioan algoritmn find the optimal costs - the code comes from a public library
-  * Levenhstein Distance -  this method was found in a public library
+  * Levenhstein Distance -  this code was also found in a public library
-  * Distance of a Graph based on the structure.
+  * Distance of a Graph based on the structure

-The clustering algoritmn is based on hierachical clustering.
+The clustering algoritmn is based on agglomerative hierachical clustering.

 The output of the program:
 * A similarity distribution